Peepearl/Adidas-sales-report/README.md

 ### Project Overview
-This Project aims to provide insight analysis of Adidas sales performance and market presence.
+The objective of this Project is to analyze the Adidas sales database and identify key insights to help improve sales performance and optimize business strategies.
+By analyzing sales data, we aim to understand factors influencing sales,aims to provide insight analysis of Adidas sales performance and market presence.
 Utilizing a detailed dataset, the project explores various facets of the business including sales trends, product popularity, regional performance and more.

 ### Data Source
 Adidas Sales: The dataset used for this analysis is "Adidas_US_sales_dataset.xlsx" file, gotten from Kaggle.com, containing detailed information about each sales made by the company.